THE NEW CRAZY GOLF COURSE OPENS ON JULY 1ST

 Our honorary Archivists manage the Council’s archives and amongst the hidden delights there is the Royal Charter of 1604, which incorporated the village of Dovercourt and the Borough of Harwich and allowed the appointment of a Mayor and Council, comprising ‘honest and discreet burgesses’ who served for life, and the election of two members of Parliament.
 Council minutes date back to this time, maps are held from the 16th century and material dating back to Richard II in the 14th century.
 A large photographic collection is held covering a wide range of local events and interests over the years.
 Many of these documents are displayed at the two exhibitions held annually, during the Harwich Festival and Heritage Weekends.
 Talks on the history of the town and assistance with personal research can be arranged by appointment with the Archivists.

-Town Council funding supports many local groups and organisations working within the community.
+Harwich Town Council grant funding supports many local groups and organisations working within the community.
 The town is extremely fortunate to have a large network of volunteers and we wish to thank them for the time and invaluable support they give to help enrich our community.
 These people are a fine example of the community spirit previously referred to and their efforts, along with that of the town and District Councils will, we are sure, mean that Harwich & Dovercourt continues to move forward in the coming year.

 View the 2017 guide online by clicking the link below: